Bachelor of Science in Wirtschaftsinformatik

 - Commencing your studies: You can only start your Bachelor course in Information Systems at Münster University in the winter semester.
 A total of around 100 to 120 student places are available.
 The course begins on 1 October each year.
 The orientation week organised by the student council for all newly enrolled students always begins on a Monday in October.

 - Application procedure: Places to study on the Information Systems Bachelor course are allocated by Münster University through a special selection process.
 You can register for the selection process via the online application portal at the Student Secretary’s Office.
-Certain groups of applicants are also required to send a print-out of the online application (in some cases with additional documents) by post to Münster University.

 - Admission requirements: The only prerequisite for applying for a place on the Bachelor course is the university entrance qualification (i.e. the general matriculation standard/Abitur/A Levels, subject-related entrance qualification or a qualification that is deemed to be equivalent).
 Completing a commercial apprenticeship or internship before your course of study is not mandatory.